 Every now and again we are still asked if you can see 'open rates' for eNewsletters or emails.
-A number of years ago, open rates were popular to show the percentage of emails that were opened by your recipients.
+A number of years ago, open rates were popular to show the percentage of emails that were opened by recipients.
 However, with changes to technology in recent years open rates have become so inaccurate that they are no longer a thing.
 This article explains why and also shows how to activate email metrics for 2020 and beyond.

 Services such as Mailchimp try to determine the open rate by including a small transparent 1 pixel image within each email.
 When this tracking image loads in the email, it is served from the Mailchimp server and therefore Mailchimp counts it as an 'open' for that email.
 This tracking activity occurs when people accept the prompt to 'download pictures' from email applications such as MS Outlook.

-Because open rates rely on whether or not the recipient downloads pictures, they have become so inaccurate, they are now largely meaningless as a metric.
+Because open rates rely on whether or not the recipient downloads pictures, they have become so inaccurate that they are now almost meaningless as a metric.
 For example, iPhones and Gmail were set to download all images in emails by default, even if the person never reads your email.
 This means all these emails get counted as being 'opened' even when though many of them were not.
 Conversely, if someone is using Outlook as their mail client and reads the text in your eNewsletter but doesn't click the option to download images, the tracking image isn't loaded, so this isn't counted as an open, even if the person does actually read your email.

 Also, it is common for people to clear email on both their mobile as well as on their computer.
-This can further distort the open rate, depending on how the email client on each device handles the download of images.
+This can further distort open rates, depending on how the email client on each device handles the download of images.

 But the good news is that it doesn’t really matter.
 Although the open rate might seem like a useful number to include in a management report, the reality is that even a 100% open rate does you no good if no one clicks through to your content or call-to-action.